It Ain't Half Hot Mum: Deolali, India

-Ling Soo is a local girl who works as a maid for Colonel and Mrs Waddilove-Evans.
+Ling Soo is a local girl who works as a maid for Major and Mrs Waddilove-Evans.
 She and Sergeant Major Williams have a continuing relationship.
 Her father, the owner of the Deolali Chinese restaurant, arranges for Williams and Ling Soo to elope to the mountains and marry secretly.
 This horrifies Williams, for he would be classed as a deserter, and creates a dilemma for him; should he stay on at the camp, or should he marry Ling Soo?
 Eventually he reluctantly chooses his profession, and his relationship is not mentioned again.